Gitte Moos Knudsen

 Scientific Secretary 2001-2005 of the International Society of Cerebral Blood Flow and Metabolism; President of the Danish Society for 2010-12; of the Scientific Ethics Committee for Copenhagen and Frederiksberg from 1998-2002; of the Research Council of the Medical Faculty at the University of Copenhagen 1999-2005; Chairman for the steering group for research laboratories at Rigshospitalet from 1999; Scientific Advisory Board Member, Health Science Faculty, University of Lund 2007-2011, and the Danish Council for Strategic Research 2009-2014.

 Field Editor at the International Journal of Neuropsychopharmacology since 2013.
 Member of the Board of Directors of the Brain Prize 2013-17 and of the Brain Prize Council since 2017.
 Scientific advisor for the Kristian G. Jebsen Foundation, Norway since 2014.
 Board member of the Elsass Foundation since 2015.
-President-elect of the European College of Neuropsychopharmacology (ECNP) since 2016.
+Executive Committee of European College of Neuropsychopharmacology (ECNP) from 2010, currently President.
 Chair of the Scientific Advisory Board for The Human Brain Project since 2017.
+Member of the International Evaluation Committee of the Academic Medical Center of the University of Amsterdam 2011-16, of the Presidential Commission for the Max Planck Institute for psychiatry, Munich, 2019-21 and of the Scientific Advisory Board of IMIM (Hospital del Mar Medical Research Institute), Barcelona, since 2020.

 Research, international collaboration, supervisor: